nathanrsfba/vidtool/README.md

 `audio` specifies the file(s) to take audio tracks from.
 These should be uncompressed `wav` files.

-`output` specfies the filename to save combined tracks to.
+`output` specifies the filename to save combined tracks to.

 `-n` will cause the audio to be normalized to 0dB before encoding the final file.